jaeyk/regression-analysis-with-time-series-data/README.md

 This project is part of my dissertation research.
 The main motivation of this project is to understand why Asian American and Latino community-based organizations (CBOs, those organizations that focus on providing social services) and advocacy organziations began to emerge in the 1960s and 1970s.
 Until the 1950s, Asian American and Latino communities were divided along lines of national origin.
 Chinese, Japanese, and Filipino communities minded their own business.
 This was also true for relationships between Mexicans, Cubans, and Puerto Ricans.
 However, in the 1960s and 1970s, these fragmented communities started to build organizations that represented their united voices.
 In my dissertation, I argue that this new trend emerged during this particular decade because Asian American and Latino activists competed with their African American counterparts in the federal grants market.
 Uniting their groups helped them to increase their visibility and thus draw support from the War on Poverty programs (e.g., Community Action Programs, Community Development Centers, Community Health Clinics, etc.).

-- Check out [this Git repository](https://github.com/jaeyk/content-analysis-for-evaluating-ML-performances) to learn about my other dissertation chapter which leverages machine learning to study political opinion among minority groups in historical contexts.

 ## Research design

 The importance of the War on Poverty on the community-building efforts among Asian Americans and Latinos has been mentioned by prior research in sociology, history, and ethnic studies.
 However, the evidence for this importance has mostly come from anecdotal examples.
 The present study provides the first systematic evidence for the influence of the War on Poverty programs on Asian American and Latino civic mobilization in the 1960s and 1970s.
 I focused on the difference in the founding of organizations between the time of the War on Poverty and the post-Reagan period.
 If my resource-driven theory is correct, I hypothesize that President Reagan's reduction in the budgets for these community support programs should have decreased the founding rate of these community organizations in the post-Reagan period.
 This focus on the interruption in the time series data (interrupted time series design) helps us isolate the effect of the budget change from that of other concurrent factors, such as demographic change and political activism (Cook and Campbell 1979).